Useful Information for Seniors

 This is the Oregon state site for information on the Senior Health Insurance Benefits Assistance Program (SHIBA).

-Washington County Aging and Disability Resource Center (ADRC)
+Washington County Disability, Aging and Veteran Services

 is the county’s central clearing house and assistance organization for seniors, veterans and people with disabilities in our county.
 They offer services, usually at no cost to seniors.
 This is the new address: 5240 NE Elam Young Parkway #300, Hillsboro, OR 97124